 At first, the disappearance of Lorraine Kirkley was a missing person’s case.

-Her husband, Robert, came home from work July 21, 1999 and found the lights on and the garage door open.
+Her husband, Robert, came home from work July 21, 1999, and found the lights on and the garage door open.
 His 34-year-old wife, a registered nurse, and her emerald green 1994 Ford Explorer were missing.
-David Lain, who was chief deputy of the Porter County police then, made the search and her license plate public on July 23rd.

-David Malinski, who also worked at Porter County Hospital as a physical therapist and lived with his wife in Chesterton, seemed an unlikely suspect---a former high school football star with no prior criminal record.
-But Malinski’s wife, who was out of town when Kirkley was abducted, knew that her husband had burglarized Lorraine Kirkley’s house in the past.
-Malinski’s wife went to the police and he was questioned and arrested.
+David Malinski, who also worked at Porter County Hospital as a physical therapist and lived with his wife in Chesterton, seemed an unlikely suspect — a former high school football star with no prior criminal record.
+But Malinski’s wife, who was out of town when Lorraine Kirkley was abducted, knew that her husband had burglarized Lorraine Kirkley’s house in the past.
+Malinski’s wife went to the police, and he was questioned and arrested.

 Police and prosecutors theorized later that he had a fixation on Lorraine Kirkley, but it was difficult to get a conviction without a body.
-That is until photos of Kirkley being sexually tortured surfaced, when Malinski showed them to a jailhouse snitch.
+That changed after photos of Lorraine Kirkley being sexually tortured surfaced, shown by Malinski to a jailhouse snitch.
 Investigators believed the photos were taken at the Malinski’s home.

-Malinski denied that he murdered Kirkley until six years later when he confessed to the crime.
-He then told the police where he had buried Kirkley’s body on property owned at one time by Malinski’s father.
+Malinski denied that he murdered Lorraine Kirkley until six years later when he confessed to the crime.
+He told the police where he had buried Lorraine Kirkley’s body, hidden until then on property owned at one time by Malinski’s father.

 Four hundred people attended the funeral when she was laid to rest at the Fulton Baptist Temple in Fulton, Indiana.

 TRUE CRIME: Speck killed 8 students 49 years ago